 A topmost window is one which stays on top of other windows even while it’s not in focus.
-Normally all application popup windows will go to background once they lose focus but a topmost window doesn’t.
+Normally all application popup windows will move to background once main application window loses focus but a topmost window stays on top, it will not have the input focus though.
+A good example is our own windows task manager.
+You can keep it on top to keep an eye on processes that are getting created or for any other purpose for e.g. to keep an eye on process working set.

 Let me explain or show you the code which does this.
 Everybody knows how to achieve this but still some don’t, so for them here is how we do this and as always in the form of a function.